docelic/fluence/README.md

 Elegant wiki powered by Crystal, with markdown as native format and a WYSIWYG editor.

+It works, but currently it uses on-disk files as backend.
+One of the first steps is to migrate it to an SQL database.

 ## Installation and Startup

 Download and compile: